canonical/hwcert-jenkins-tools/scriptlets/test-executions-rerunner/README.md

 rerun requests, process them (even just to check that they are valid) and use them to trigger reruns either on Jenkins or Github.

-To achieve this, only the `Jenkins` or `Github` classes for processing rerun requests are required.
+To achieve this, only the `JenkinsProcessor` or `GithubProcessor` classes for processing rerun requests are required.
 There is no interaction with Test Observer so neither a `TestObserverInterface` nor a `Rerunner` is necessary.
-The `Rerunner` uses `Jenkins` or `Github` for the part of its functionality that involves processing or triggering rerun requests.
+The `Rerunner` uses `JenkinsProcessor` or `GithubProcessor` for the part of its functionality that involves processing or triggering rerun requests.

 ### Process a rerun request (without submitting it)

 ```
-from test_executions_rerunner import Jenkins
+from test_executions_rerunner import JenkinsProcessor
 rerun_request = {'ci_link': 'http://10.102.156.15:8080/job/cert-rpi400-arm64-core24-beta/29/', 'family': 'snap'}
-Jenkins.process(rerun_request)
+JenkinsProcessor.process(rerun_request)
 ```

 ```
-from test_executions_rerunner import Github
+from test_executions_rerunner import GithubProcessor
 rerun_request = {'ci_link': 'https://github.com/canonical/certification-lab-ci/actions/runs/13326600211/job/37221100567'}
-Github.process(rerun_request)
+GithubProcessor.process(rerun_request)
 ```

 In both cases the `process` method returns a dict with the (rerun-related) POST arguments that would trigger a rerun.